 Transitions and adaptations in selected city-rural regions

-Points of focus include how and why different stakeholders are becoming involved; the ways in which evidence of transition and adaptation is currently being measured and recorded and the implications of this for policy decision-making and academic research.
+Points of focus included how and why different stakeholders become involved; the ways in which evidence of transition and adaptation is currently being measured and recorded and the implications of this for policy decision-making and academic research.

-Drawing on a range of examples, and working with world-leading collaborators, the work programme directly supports the development of a comparative city-region research hub bringing together theory, empirical research and policy adaptations amongst a series of selected city regions.
+Drawing on a range of examples, and working with world-leading collaborators, this work programme directly supported the development of a comparative city-region research hub bringing together theory, empirical research and policy adaptations amongst a series of selected city regions.